 I had this beautiful pumpkin loaf pan from a what’s new session at Sur La Table headquarters in Seattle last fall when I went to the IFBC conference.
 Even though it is berry and cherry season, and 4th of July weekend to boot, bucking tradition I decided that this was the perfect time to test it out!

 The batter set up nicely.
 I poured it into the pan which I had prepped with some melted coconut oil before I saw that the loaf pan is nonstick.
 Maybe I should read labels more often.
 Hmmm?
 In my oven it took 50 minutes to bake until it reached the recommended 205F on the inside.
 I pulled it out and let it cool in the pan for 10 minutes before tipping it out on to the counter.
 It fell out freely without any part of it sticking. 🙂

 This morning it was completely cool and I cut into it.
 One piece?
 Well, two if I am being perfectly honest.
 Not too sweet.
 Spiced just right.
-Who knows what will be left tomorrow morning as Duncan and his friends know that I have a “free range” kitchen.
+Who knows what will be left tomorrow morning as my son and his friends know that I have a “free range” kitchen.
 But, if there is a piece or two left, I’ll brew up my java and enjoy a sweet and spicy start to tomorrow…and then make that 4th of July cherry berry pie.